-The farmers market community has expressed much interest in about applications (apps), add-ons and hardware that support credit and debit transactions on smartphones, tablets, and other hand-held mobile devices.
+The Farmers’ Market community has expressed interest in hardware and software (apps) that support credit and debit transactions on smartphones, tablets, and other hand-held mobile devices.
 Typically, such devices are not designed to accept Personal Identification Numbers (PIN) as part of a transaction.
-Rather, they only support credit and signature debit transactions.

-In contrast, PINs are a basic component of every Electronic Benefit Transfer (EBT) transaction.
-Without a PIN, the transaction cannot be approved by any EBT processor.
-It is the only means of identification the SNAP customer has to ensure that they are the authorized user of the card.
-The only exception is when a retailer uses the manual voucher process.
+In contrast, PINs are a basic component of every Electronic Benefits Transfer (EBT) transaction.
+Without a PIN, the transaction cannot be approved.
+A PIN is the only means of identification to ensure that a SNAP customer is the authorized user of the card.
+The only exception is under restricted circumstances when a retailer is allowed to use the manual voucher process.

 FNS has worked with Novo Dia to develop a secure software-based method for PIN-entry.
 This has been thoroughly tested by smart phone industry security experts and found to be highly secure, but even that process is not PCI-compliant.
 FNS is comfortable with its security level and has approved the application for farmers markets.
-We would require similar extensive testing and assurances for any new mobile application proposed for use as a point of sale device for SNAP.
+Similar extensive testing and assurances would be required for any new mobile application proposed for use as a point of sale device for SNAP.